Submissions

 8. Resources - Supply of study materials, reagents, materials, patients, laboratory samples, animals, instrumentation, computer resources or other analysis tools.

-9. Software - Programming, software development, software design, implementation of computer code and supporting algorithms, testing of existing code components.
+9. Software - Programming, software development, computer program design, implementation of computer code and supporting algorithms, testing of existing code components.

 10. Supervision - Supervisory responsibility and leadership in planning and conducting research activities, including external mentoring to the core team.